KlingonDragon/simple-dom/README.md

 ```js
 const { flat, __, _, _svg, _maths, $, $$, delay, waitForIt, wait$, _css, O } = window.simpleDOM;
 ```
 **Note:** If you import the script in such a way that it is bundled into the same scope, the functions will remain available even without unpacking them.
+Unpacking could then cause a conflict if done in the same scope.

 ## Type Checking in an IDE
 Unfortunatly, the only method I've found to use this in a js project is to download [`types.d.ts`](./types.d.ts) and either reference it directly or include it in your `jsconfig.json`: